open-contracting/deploy/docs/maintain/databases.rst

 Restore from backup
 -------------------

-Postgres is being backed up onto offsite cloud storage, backups and restoration are managed by `pgbackrest <https://pgbackrest.org/>`__.
+PostgreSQL databases are backed up offsite.
+Backup and restoration are managed by `pgBackRest <https://pgbackrest.org/>`__.
 These are the main commands for working with pgbackrest.

 .. note::